 The Product.

-A product can be anything—a toy, an app, or a candidate for office.
-I’m a big fan of product principles; they make life easier by connecting value to needs and wants wrapped in a differentiated brand.
+A product can be anything: a toy, an app, or a candidate for office.
+I’m a big fan of the Product Levels Framework; it makes life easier by connecting value to needs and wants, wrapped in a differentiated brand.
 But let’s stay focused.
-Your product isn’t just a list of features; it’s a vessel, a vehicle for delivering the value you’ve built.
-Done right, it’ll make lives better, more interesting, and less boring.

 Beware of the Trap.